 Your Net Promoter Score, or NPS, lets you know exactly where you stand with your customers.
 Are they promoters, highly satisfied customers who wind up recruiting others through great word of mouth and positive reviews?
 Are they detractors, dissatisfied customers who may be actively discouraging others from trying your product or service through poor word of mouth and negative reviews?
 Or are they passives, those who don’t feel strongly one way or the other?
-If this is new to you, be sure to check out our blog What is an NPS?
-Otherwise, let’s get acquainted with some NPS survey best practices!
+Today, NPS has been widely adopted, with more than 75% of Fortune 1000 companies adopting the metric.
+So, what can we learn from them?
+Here are 15 NPS survey best practices!

-Here are ten NPS best practices to help you get the best results from your NPS survey.
+Ready to see your NPS go through the roof?
+Here are 15 NPS best practices to help you get the best results from your NPS survey.

 Calculation of your NPS gives you a score from -100 (the worst) to 100 (the best).
 Too often, companies freak out if they don’t reach 100!
 While that is an admirable goal to strive for, very few companies ever get there; it would mean that no one surveyed has ever been dissatisfied with your product or service.